-As you need more complex and advanced care for the health of your heart, specialists at Ascension sites of care are ready with treatment that is right for you.
+When you need more advanced care for the health of your heart, cardiovascular specialists at Ascension sites of care deliver personalized treatments that are right for you.

-- Follow-up care and rehab to get you back to your life
+- Personalized follow-up care and rehab to get you back to your life

-We deliver advanced, specialized care for chronic heart conditions and heart valve disease.
-Your doctor starts by listening to you, to better understand you and your health.
-Then, we work with you to create a personalized care plan that meets all of your heart care needs, including diagnostic tests, minimally-invasive heart surgery, ongoing care and medication management, and cardiac rehabilitation.
+Your doctor starts by listening to you to better understand you and your health.
+Then, we work with you to create a personalized care plan that meets all of your heart care needs.
+Your recommended care plan may include diagnostic tests, minimally invasive heart surgery, ongoing chronic condition care and medication management and cardiac rehabilitation.

-The TAVR procedure replaces your old heart valve, so oxygen-rich blood flows in the right direction — through your heart and body.
-With minimally invasive valve replacement, your doctor uses a small incision for valve placement and repair.
+The TAVR procedure replaces your heart valve, so oxygen-rich blood flows in the right direction through your heart and body.
+Your doctor uses a small incision for valve placement and repair.
 Some people go home the next day after a TAVR procedure, or you might stay the night in the hospital for additional monitoring.
 Ask your doctor about a TAVR evaluation to see if valve replacement or other surgical option is right for you.

 Specialists in structural heart and valve surgery

-Heart and valve problems can lead to heart attack or progressive heart failure, so it’s important to talk to your doctor about early treatment options.
+Heart and valve damage or disease can lead to heart attack or progressive heart failure, so talk to your doctor about treatment options.
 For some heart valve conditions, surgery may be recommended.
-Whenever possible, our network of heart specialists perform cardiac surgeries using minimally invasive techniques.
-Minimally invasive procedures may help shorten your recovery time and lower your risk of complications.
-Ask your doctor about minimally invasive surgery options.
-Surgeries to correct a heart valve problem may include:
+Whenever possible, your team of heart specialists will recommend surgery using less invasive techniques.
+Minimally invasive procedures may help shorten your recovery time.
+Surgeries to help correct a heart valve problem may include: